myarotskaya/architecture-center/docs/data/technology-choices/olap-data-stores.md

 The following tables summarize the key differences in capabilities between each.
 For OLAP scenarios, choose the appropriate system for your needs by answering these questions:

-- Do you want a managed service or do you prefer to manage your own physical or virtual servers?
+- Do you want a managed service rather than managing your own servers?
-    - If yes (you want a managed service), then narrow your options to those that are managed services, such as Azure Analysis Services and Azure SQL Database.
+    - If yes, then narrow your options to those that are managed services, such as Azure Analysis Services and Azure SQL Database.
 - Do you require secure authentication using Azure Active Directory (Azure AD)?
     - If yes, then you will need one of the options that Azure AD integration.
 - Do you want to conduct real-time analytics?